jerusalem-70-ad/jad-astro/README.md

 # J·AD 70

-**J·AD 70** is an application designed in connection with the project '[Medieval Reception of the Roman Conquest of Jerusalem](https://www.oeaw.ac.at/acdh/research/dh-research-infrastructure/activities/data-management-preservation/jad)'.
-This project examines the medieval reception and interpretation of the Roman conquest of Jerusalem in 70 AD by the emperors Titus and Vespasian, which ended a Jewish revolt and destroyed the Jewish Temple.
+**J·AD 70** is an application developed as part of the project '[Medieval Reception of the Roman Conquest of Jerusalem](https://www.oeaw.ac.at/acdh/research/dh-research-infrastructure/activities/data-management-preservation/jad)'.
+The project examines the medieval reception and interpretation of the Roman conquest of Jerusalem in 70 AD.

+The project's primary objective is to identify and analyze references to this historic event in both edited texts and unedited manuscripts.
+To facilitate this, the principal investigator (PI) utilizes a relational database powered by Baserow.
+This database enables the documentation of his findings and their connections to relevant works, authors, institutional settings, manuscripts, keywords, as well as biblical and liturgical references.

+Data from the Baserow database is exported daily in JSON format to a [sister repository](https://github.com/jerusalem-70-ad/jad-baserow-dump), where it undergoes processing.
+The refined data is then integrated into this application (see src/content/data) to ensure it is accessible, searchable, and openly available to users.

-## Getting Started
+## :dizzy: Getting Started

-### Prerequisites
+### :point_right: Prerequisites

 1. **Package Manager**: This project uses `pnpm`.
 To install it, run:
    ```bash